 Key Biscayne also boasts two beautiful national parks.
 The family-friendly Crandon Park is a large open space on the North end of the island with a family amusement center with plenty for the kids to do and outdoor sports and activities for all.
 There’s also a Nature Center where you can learn all about the local ecology.

 Key Biscayne’s other national park is Bill Baggs Cape Florida State Park, with some excellent Beach walks and the distinctive lighthouse.
 You can climb to the top of 19th-century Cape Florida Lighthouse, kayaking, kite-boarding, or paddleboarding.

 At Key Biscayne, Miami’s local authorities have made efforts to control the rampant development seen in other parts of Florida, and these have been quite successful.
 Consequently, there are just a few hotels and some good apartment rentals here that will suit most budgets.

-Stay in Key Biscayne if you’re traveling with family; you want a chilled and relaxed environment; you don’t want to stay in the city; you want beautiful tropical beaches; you want to stay in a safe area;
+Stay in Key Biscayne if you’re traveling with family; you want a chilled and relaxed environment; you want beautiful tropical beaches; you want to stay in a safe area;